snowplow-incubator/snowplow-micro-examples/README.md

 However, there were some issues in doing so.
 More specifically, those issues had only to do with cases where links (or submit buttons) were clicked, in other words in cases where a window [unload event](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event) was fired.

 To describe the issue, we first describe what normally happens upon an unload event:
-When a user clicks, for example, a link, on one hand the browser wants to navigate on the link, and on the other hand, the tracker (in our case the [Javascript Tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker)) tries to send the [link click](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#39-link-click-tracking) or the [submit form](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#310-form-tracking) events, while also storing them in local storage, just in case the events don't get sent before the page unloads.
+When a user clicks, for example, a link, on one hand the browser wants to navigate to the link, and on the other hand, the tracker (in our case the [Javascript Tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker)) tries to send the [link click](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#39-link-click-tracking) or the [submit form](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#310-form-tracking) events, while also storing them in local storage, just in case the events don't get sent before the page unloads.
 While it is normal for browsers to cancel all requests, a cancelled request does not necessarily mean that the request did not reach the server, but that the client sending it, does not wait for an answer anymore.
 So, there is no way to know from client side whether the request (be it POST or GET) succeeded.

 That problem was especially apparent when Micro was being queried in the same spec file with the app's actions.
 For example, POST requests appeared as cancelled in Cypress' test runner, but the events may have reached Micro.